 6 Degrees And Under

-Thank you for taking the time to visit this site, I hope you find it interesting……
+Thank you for taking the time to visit this site—I hope you find it interesting.

-The light from a sun low in the sky is less harsh and has lower contrast.
-Known as the ‘Golden Hour’ this light can have warm tones and high colour saturation.
-The warm light can bathe clouds in pinks and yellows which are then reflected onto the landscape below.
-As the sun disappears below the horizon, its light becomes warmer still until it finally dies away.
+Light from a low sun is softer, with reduced contrast.
+This period, known as the Golden Hour, bathes the landscape in warm tones and rich colour saturation.
+Clouds can glow with pinks and yellows, reflecting their hues onto the land below.
+As the sun dips below the horizon, its light becomes even warmer until it finally fades away.

 • Sun elevation between 6º and -4º